 Morocco has long been on my “must see” lists.
 The bright and colorful photos of the country always seemed to captivate me, and the Sahara desert was something I had only seen in movies.
-Due to Morocco’s proximity to Europe, more and more travelers are hopping on the next ferry out of Spain to see this place for themselves.
+Due to Morocco’s proximity to Europe, more and more travelers are hopping on the next ferry out of Spain to visit Morocco for themselves.
 As soon as you cross the border you will be taken back into another world.
-As enthralling as it is, here are 15 things I wish I knew before going to Morocco.
+As enthralling as it is, here are 15 things I wish I knew before traveling to Morocco.

 Marrakech is dubbed “scam city”, but so is the rest of the country.